Densy History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Densy reached English shores for the first time with the ancestors of the Densy family as they migrated following the Norman Conquest of 1066.
 The Densy family lived in Wiltshire.
 The family was originally from Anizy, in Calvados, Normandy, and it is from this location that their surname derives.
-The name would have stood D'Anizy, which means from Anizy.
-CITATION[CLOSE]
+The name would have stood as D'Anizy, which means from Anizy.

 Early Origins of the Densy family

 The surname Densy was first found in Wiltshire where Richard de Dauntesye was one of the first records of the name as listed in the Hundredorum Rolls of 1273.
 The same rolls listed Peter de Dauntesy in Berkshire.

 West Lavington in Wiltshire "was for many generations the property of the Dauntsey family, of whom William Dauntsey, a younger son, was alderman of London in 1542."
 He would later found and endow an almshouse, and a grammar school there.
 The church contains the sepulchral chapel of the Dauntsey family.
 Through marriage the property passed to the Danvers family.

 This web page shows only a small excerpt of our Densy research.
 Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Densy History in all our PDF Extended History products and printed products wherever possible.

 Densy Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Densy family name include Dancey, Dauncy, Dauncey, Dauntsey, Dance, Dancie, Dauncie, Dauntsie and many more.